April 2, 2026

 Your Legal Filing Deadlines Do Not Stop During Severance Negotiations

-Reviewing a severance agreement takes time.
-Negotiating it takes even more.
+Reviewing a severance agreement carefully takes real time.
+Negotiating one takes even more time than that.
 But California's legal deadlines do not pause during that process.

 If your termination involved discrimination, retaliation, or any other potential legal claim, the statute of limitations runs from the day you were fired, not from the day you finish reading the agreement.
 Missing a deadline can permanently close the door on a claim, even one with real merit.
 You can learn more about those timelines in our post on the wrongful termination statute of limitations in California.